Hardy-Weinberg Model

 Survival

 This controls the chance of survival of the offspring.
-This can be used to model natural, artificial or sexual selection.
+This can be used to model natural, sexual or artificial selection.

 Population